Lydiobas/my_devops_portforlio/README9-git.md

 4 = git status is used to check the status of files.
 5 = git diff is used to check what changes have been made

+6 = git reset --hard commit id is a very useful command and use it with causion. since it erases and deletes the commits made, 9 = git log will display the ids of the commits made in case you ran git reset --hard commit id  accidentally. you can run git 7 = git reflog to view and then take note of the hash tag 8 = run git reset --hard (hash tag ) to recover what has been delete with command on line 6

+The above talks about git versioning forn in the local system

+GIT BRANCHING STRATEGY
+We need branches in github repo because we want to make sure changes is ok before merging to the exixting branch and delete the testing branch

+steps include.
+1 = create an account with github
+2 = create a git repository